rapid7/insightconnect-plugins/markdown/help.md

 # Key Features

-* Convert from HTML to Markdown and vice-versa
+* Convert HTML to Markdown for simpler editing
+* Convert Markdown to HTML or PDF for formatted beautification

 # Requirements